Mediating Parenting Plans

 THE ROLE OF THE FAMILY MEDIATOR

-Ideally, the mediator will during the course of the mediation discussions on Parenting Plans assist the parents to:
+Ideally, when mediating Parenting Plans, the mediator will assist the parents to:

-• move away from discussions centered solely on their positions and rights;
+• move away from discussions centered solely on their own positions and rights;

 • discuss parental wants, needs, concerns, and fears;

-• consider the needs and best interests of the child;
+• consider the needs and best interests of their child;

-• hear their child’s perspective on the matters impacting their child in terms of the Parenting Plan; and
+• hear their child’s perspective on matters impacting their child;

 Comments are closed.